WHAT’S ON | WHERE TO EAT & STAY | FOOD SHOPS & PRODUCERS | FOOD MAP

 I get a real thrill knowing visitors can see bread baked, beer brewed and coffee roasted.

 People in Malton always have time to chat, and a tour of our ‘Made in Malton‘ producers is perfect for that.
-I adore finding out from Michelle at Groovy Moo which gelato is selling or from Aldo which ravioli he’s making.
+I adore finding out from Michelle at Groovy Moo which gelato is selling or from Brass Castle which beer is most popular.

 As Malton has become a tourist destination I’m so excited that people from all across the UK are deciding to spend more of their holidays here.